Saul-Mirone/saul-mirone.github.io/content/blog/a-brief-introduction-to-milkdown-v7/index.md

 ---
 title: A Brief Introduction to Milkdown v7
 date: "2023-02-22T17:56:19.162Z"
-description: A brand new version of [Milkdown](https://milkdown.dev) is coming.
+description: A brand new version of milkdown is coming.
 Let's take a look at what's new.
 ---

-It's been almost one year since the release of milkdown V6.
+It's been almost one year since the release of [milkdown](https://milkdown.dev) V6.
 It helped a lot of users to build their own markdown based applications.
 It has 13k downloads per month and I feel so grateful that users like that.